Top 15 Hadoop Analytics Tools for 2021 – Take a Dive into Analytics

 - Lumify enables us to integrate any open Layers-compatible mapping systems like Google Maps or ESRI, for geospatial analysis.

-It offers statistical and mathematical functions, machine learning algorithms, advanced predictive algorithms, and much more.
-Various Companies, including Comcast, Johnson & Johnson, Canadian Tire, etc. uses KNIME.
+Various Companies, including Comcast, Johnson & Johnson, Canadian Tire, etc. use KNIME.

 Features of KNIME:

 - KNIME offers simple ETL operations.

 - One can easily integrate KNIME with other languages and technologies.

 - KNIME offers over 2000 modules, a broad spectrum of integrated tools, advanced algorithms.